 Cedar is strong and resistant, which makes it perfect for this type of side gate.
 The classic pergola over the top adds a touch of elegance.

 20. Re-arranged logs

 Now that’s a gate worth walking through!
 Use logs and sticks to design your own one-of-a-kind garden gate.

-The natural style helps this blend right in with the garden.
+The natural style helps this blend right in with the a cottage garden theme.

 21. White and red

 Add a pop of colour to your garden by choosing a quirky colour for your gate.
 You could even add some flowers to match!

 It’s guaranteed that your kids will love this one!
 A unique style perfect for a kids play area or park.

 Go for an iron arbour rather than wood for a more hard wearing style.